garimal161/Face_Recognition-with-Emotion_Detection/README.md

 install using - pip install datetime import using - from datetime import datetime

-6. tkinter
-install using - pip install tinkter import using - from tkinter import *

-7. tesorflow 2.0 (If GPU is used Verson of CUDA can create exceptions, so try to install the same version on tensorflow_gpu) install using - pip install tensorflow (For GPU users use - pip install tensorflow_gpu import using - import tensorflow as tf
+6. tesorflow 2.0 (If GPU is used Verson of CUDA can create exceptions, so try to install the same version on tensorflow_gpu) install using - pip install tensorflow (For GPU users use - pip install tensorflow_gpu import using - import tensorflow as tf

-8. numpy
+7. numpy
 install using - pip install numpy import using - import numpy as np

-9. deepface
+8. deepface
 install using - pip install deepface import using - from deepface import DeepFace

-10. Harcascade (for Frontal face) download using - github: https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml
+9. Harcascade (for Frontal face) download using - github: https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml

 # Important Functuions used